Scan & Deliver

-Yes, items currently on loan or which are part of Special Collections can’t be requested for scanning.
+Yes, items which are part of Special Collections can’t be requested for scanning.
 If you don’t see the ‘Scan and Deliver (digitised extract not full copy)’ link on the item record in DiscoverEd, the item is not available to be scanned.

 What information do I need to provide?